Presenting… a Week in the Life for Corporette readers!

 These are our best tips to turn a bad day around!

 2018 Update: We still stand by this discussion on planning your career for babies — but you may also want to check out some of our more recent discussions on family planning and pregnancy, including how to decide if you want kids, and our top tips on preparing for pregnancy (if the answer is yes).
 Over … Read More about Planning Your Career for Babies

 When should you quit your career?
 How do you know when you’ve chosen the wrong one?
 How long should you give yourself before you quit — and how many jobs should you try in that career?
 Reader F has SUCH a great question about this: Question for you: how do you know if you hate … Read More about Your Job, Your Career, or You: When to Quit Your Career

-2018 Update: We still think an after-work routine is essential for work-life balance — and you may want to check out our most recent discussion of work-life boundaries.
+2019 Update: We still think an after-work routine is essential for work-life balance — and you may want to check out our most recent discussion of work-life boundaries, including how to make the most of your evenings.
 Here’s a fun topic: what is your after-work routine?
-Do you have one that’s necessitated by outside factors (must walk dog, pick up kids, etc) or internal factors … Read More about What’s Your After-Work Routine?
+Do you have one that’s necessitated by outside factors (must … Read More about What’s Your After-Work Routine?